worldmaking/digm5010/index.md

 - Are there more interesting things we could do with the boundaries?
 - Should segments continue forever?
 - Each segment holds a relative time, but we aren't really using that in the animation yet.
 E.g. if you pause mid-gesture, then continue, the animated line moves but it does not have a pause.
 Can you figure out how to fix that?
-- There was a good suggestion in class: with multiple lines, they are not aware of each other.
+- With multiple lines, they are not aware of each other.
 Is there a way that they could be?
-- How about time -- is there a way to synchronize them to an underlying meter, for example?
+- How about rhythm -- is there a way to synchronize them to an underlying meter, for example?
-- Or if you want to try to figure it out, how would you add sound to each line?
+- Can line mutate?
+- Can lines decay?
+Or grow?
+- Can lines split into two?

 ---